noblesamurai/node-canvas-image-cover/README.md

 | opts.cy | <code>number</code> | Gradient center y position defined as a value between   0 and 1 (defaults to 0.5). |
 | opts.zoom | <code>number</code> | Image scaling factor (default 1 - cover only). |
 | opts.alpha | <code>number</code> | Alpha value between 0 transparent and 1 opaque. |

-Note: To regenerate this section from the jsdoc run `npm run docs` and paste the output above.

 ## Installation